YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 When should I worry if I did not shed?

 The most common mistake is judging too early.
 At one month, two months, or even three months, many patients are still in an unattractive and confusing phase.
-A calm scalp with slow progress is very different from a damaged scalp or a poor surgical plan.
+A settled scalp with slow progress is very different from a damaged scalp or a poor surgical plan.

 If the fear is that the transplant has failed, compare your concern with the timing explained in failed hair transplant or too early.
 Many patients label a result as failure before the biology has had enough time to declare itself.